Humanities 1: The Foundations of Western Civilization — Israel and Greece

 - Modern Poetry: Ocean Vuong, "Telemachus"

-- Marcel Maus's "The Gift: Forms and Functions of Exchange in Archaic Societies."
+- The Gift: Marcel Maus's "The Gift: Forms and Functions of Exchange in Archaic Societies."
 Classic anthropology essay on the gift economy

 Academic Integrity Policy